 March brings St. Patrick’s Day, Lent, and Easter to mind, but did you know it’s National Nutrition Month, too?
-It’s another reason to focus on healthy choices this month, but at MINT Nutrition, we do that year-round.
+It’s another reason to make healthy choices this month, but at MINT Nutrition, we focus on balanced meals and snacks year-round.
 And you’ll be thrilled to know we never ask you to give up your favorite treats.

 Swearing off treats forever usually leads to guilt when your willpower wanes.
 Remember when you polished off that sleeve of cookies or bag of kettle chips in one sitting?
 Don’t beat yourself up.
 It happens.
-Instead, try these simple tips to balance out your favorite egg-shaped chocolates and a green beer (or two) at your local Irish pub.
+Instead, try these simple tips to eat more balanced meals and snacks so you can enjoy your favorite egg-shaped chocolates and a green beer at your local Irish pub.

 Carbohydrates aren’t evil.
 They get a bad rap because they’re easy to overeat.
 Instead of eliminating carbohydrates, choose whole grains and be mindful of your portion sizes.
 Oatmeal, whole-wheat bread, brown rice, and quinoa are excellent whole-grain choices filled with fiber and phytonutrients.
 What are phytonutrients, you ask?
 They’re super healthy plant compounds, like isoflavones, carotenoids, polyphenols, and antioxidants.

-Use a measuring cup to keep your portions in check if you like to be precise.
-Or use a 10-inch diameter plate at meals and limit carbohydrates to a fourth of the plate.
+If you like to be precise, use a measuring cup to keep your portions in check.
+Or, at meals, use a 10-inch-diameter plate and limit carbohydrates to a fourth of the plate.

 Fruits and vegetables are filled with fiber, nutrients, and phytonutrients.
 Fiber helps you stay full longer, feel satisfied, and snack less.
 We also recommend “eating the rainbow” because different colored fruits and vegetables have specific health benefits.